nugu-developers/nugu-ios/.github/ISSUE_TEMPLATE/feature-request.md

 ---

 # Motivation
-> ℹ Please replace this with your motivation.
+> Please replace this with your motivation.
 For example if your feature request is related to a problem.

 # Solution
-> ℹ Please replace this with your proposed solution.
+> Please replace this with your proposed solution.

 # Additional context
-> ℹ Please replace this with any other context or screenshots about your feature request (optional).
+> Please replace this with any other context or screenshots about your feature request (optional).